MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`mavenPOMFile`** - **Maven POM file**<br>
 `string`.
 Required.
 Default value: `pom.xml`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Relative path from the repository root to the Maven POM file.
-See [Introduction to the POM](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html)
+Specifies the relative path from the repository root to the Maven POM file.
+See [Introduction to the POM](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) for more information.
 <!-- :::editable-content-end::: -->
 <br>